 - vigorously fight international and organized crime by closing tax havens and other whitewashing institutions, eliminating the use of cash and deciding that governments or presidents not democratically elected cannot legally commit their own nation to repay loans unless they can prove legitimacy.
 Financial institutions lending money to dictators and tyrants do that on their own risk;

 - end the casino capitalism and replace it with “natural or ecological capitalism”.
 The neoliberalism ideology of Milton Friedman and his Chicago school is eventually perceived as what it really is; a criminal ideology systematically stealing wealth of all kinds from the big majority while creating a handful of corrupt multibillionaires and plutocrats.
 The neoliberal ideology has depleted and polluted ecosystems and natural resources, built enormous ecological debts, channelled fortunes to corrupt psychopaths, tyrants, traffickers, weapon smugglers and warmongers, tobacco kings, mobsters and carbon barons.
-It has provided tsunamies of petrodollars to the most tyrannical and bloodthirsty regimes in the world.
-The ideology removed all restraints on unethical and ruthless casino capitalist institutions like e.g. Enron and Lehman bros. and Goldman Sachs.
+It has provided tsunamis of petrodollars to the most tyrannical and bloodthirsty regimes in the world.
+The ideology removed all restraints on unethical and ruthless casino capitalist institutions like e.g. Enron and Lehman Bros. and Goldman Sachs.
+They deliberately make new financial crises every 6-8 years.
+Ordinary people have to pay, the billionaires get richer.
 These strange institutions that privatize all profits when they win, and come running (or flying in their private jets) to the governments for taxpayers money when they lose.
-The monetarist ideology is simple and brutal: internalise profits, externalise costs!
+The monetarist ideology is simple and brutal: internalize profits, externalize costs!
 Make the public pay!
 It is time to put the corrupt CEOs in prison and replace them with ethical, social and environmentally responsible bankers.
 Examples: Triodos Bank Foundation and Global Alliance for Banking Values.
 “The old economy of greed and dominion is dying.
 A new economy of life and partnership is struggling to be born” (Korten, 2012)

 - mobilize the broad masses of the public by inviting, churches, mosques and temples.
 “Mainline Protestants and liberal Catholics, Jews and Quakers, Unitarian Universalists and the rising wave of reformist Muslims — are the strongest remaining cultural forces left with the moral authority to insist that we have a duty to the poor, that democracy cannot survive without a commitment to justice, and that compassion is always a better survival strategy than competition (WCC,2012).
 The market says: Everything and everybody has a price, and is for sale.
 Faith says: The most valuable things in our lives — good health, safe food, strong families, a clean environment, a just economy, meaningful work, access to opportunity — are beyond price, and should by right be available to us all” (Robinson, 2012).